benedictjohannes/http-task-runner/README.md

 # How does it work?

 The [example configuration](./exampleConfig.yaml) can serve as starting point to define a YAML of the configuration.
 By default, the program would look for `config.yaml` in the working directory (that can be overriden using `--config` option).
+To auto reload the program when the configuration file change, use the `--watch` flag.

 This program works by: